What is bulk transacting?

 File processed with errors

 Insufficient debit authority: You’re attempting to debit an account you don’t have debiting authority on, or you don’t hold the required level of authority for the type of transaction you’re trying to perform.
+If you believe you hold the appropriate authority, please contact us for further review.

 Insufficient client funds: The client has insufficient funds to cover the withdrawal requested.